Wealthfront's Home Planning Guide

 1. Pay down any debt

 When you pay down your debt, you decrease your debt-to-income ratio.
 This is a key input in determining the terms and interest rate for your mortgage.
-The rule of thumb is that your total monthly debt payments should be less than 33% of your monthly pre-tax income.
-See more details about mortgage.
+As a rule of thumb, we suggest keeping your debt-to-income (DTI) ratio below 43%.
+See more details about mortgages.

 2. Improve your credit score

 Lenders use your credit score to assess the risk they take on when giving you a loan.
-They use it to determine whether you qualify for a mortgage and what interest rate you'll pay.
-A healthy credit score is 740 or higher.
+They use it to determine whether you qualify for a mortgage and what interest rate you’ll pay.
+A healthy credit score is 740 or higher and you’ll get the best interest rates with a 780 or above.
 To increase your score, monitor it via credit reports, set up bill payment reminders and pay down any debt.
-Source: My FICO
+Source: “How to repair my credit and improve my FICO scores” by My FICO.

 This might seem like a no-brainer, but everyday expenses can get in the way of proactively saving for larger goals.
 By defining a monthly amount to put towards a home and depositing it in an appropriate savings or investment account, your future won’t become an afterthought.
 Learn more about how to invest home savings.